pjf/pjf.github.io/tech/_posts/2014-01-23-automated-backups-with-udev-and-btrfs.md

 options in here as well For example, I use btrfs' compression
 option:

-    $ echo "LABEL=backup /mnt/backup btrfs compress 0 2" >> /etc/fstab
+    $ echo "LABEL=backup /mnt/backup btrfs noauto,compress 0 2" >> /etc/fstab

-On other filesystems, you can safely use `defaults` rather than `compress` in the line above.
+On other filesystems, you should leave out 'compress' on the line above.
+The 'noauto' option tells Linux not to try and mount the drive when booting; as a removable backup drive, it's unlikely to be there.

 ### udev